TAR-IT/php-static-sites/README.md

 # PHP Static Sites Generator
 This is a handy little tool for creating static sites using PHP.
+It is a consolidation of different snippets and ideas that I changed to my needs.
+My goal is to create a lightweight static site generator with SEO Tag implementations and multilanguage support.
 ## Table of Contents
 1. [Technologies Used](#technologies-used)
 2. [Getting Started](#getting-started)